-The curriculum is designed to develop the clinical, academic, and communicative skills that will provide for diversified career options.
-Graduates of the program will be prepared to pursue a contemporary full scope oral and maxillofacial surgery practice and be prepared for licensure and the rigors of specialty board examination.
+The curriculum is designed to develop clinical, academic, and communicative skills that will provide for diversified career options.
+Graduates of the program will be prepared to pursue a contemporary full scope Oral and Maxillofacial Surgery practice and be prepared for specialty board certification.

 For more information regarding our residency program, please visit www.browardhealth.org